-The result of a lookup of a getter (respectively setter) m in class C with respect to library L is: If C declares a concrete instance getter (respectively setter) named m that is accessible to L, then that getter (respectively setter) is the result of the lookup.
-Otherwise, if C has a superclass S, then the result of the lookup is the result of looking up getter (respectively setter) m in S with respect to L. Otherwise, we say that the lookup has failed.
+The result of a lookup of a getter (respectively setter) m in class C with respect to library L is: If C declares a concrete instance getter (respectively setter) named m that is accessible to L, then that getter (respectively setter) is the result of the lookup, and we say that the getter (respectively setter) was looked up in C. Otherwise, if C has a superclass S, then the result of the lookup is the result of looking up getter (respectively setter) m in S with respect to L. Otherwise, we say that the lookup has failed.